section-engineering-education/engineering-education/content/articles/price-tracker-with-python-selenium-twilio/index.md

 ![install-scheduler](/engineering-education/price-tracker-with-python-selenium-twilio/install-scheduler.png)

 Once you have added the Scheduler, click on it then on the **Create job** button.
 You will be directed to a form where you will fill in the time you want your code to execute and also the actual command that should be executed.

 ![heroku-job](/engineering-education/price-tracker-with-python-selenium-twilio/heroku-job.png)

 ### Conclusion
-In this tutorial, you have learned how to scrap prices of items from Amazon, as well as use Twilio Programmable SMS.

-We also build software that alerts you in case certain prices drop.
+In this tutorial, you have learned how to scrape prices of items from Amazon, as well as how to use Twilio Programmable SMS.
+We also built software that alerts you in case certain prices drop.
 It counts the number of products that are within your price range and sends an alert to your phone daily.

 Hopefully, you should be able to integrate the knowledge gained from this tutorial into your future projects.

+Happy coding!

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)